-

 What are some other examples of the Trickster archetype?

 The stranger who shows up on motorcycle and calls himself John turns out to actually be a Native American version of the Trickster archetype named Nanabush, or possibly Nanabouzoo.
 As Uncle Wayne explains to Virgil, the Trickster loves irony, has the ability to shapeshift, and, as the name suggests, is driven by a psychological impulse to deceive people.
 Nanabush appears as a major character in Native American playwright Tomson Highway’s play The Rez Sisters though in a much different way than John appears.
-Which, of course, can be interpreted as confirming Wayne’s contention about his ability to change appearance.
+This, of course, can be interpreted as confirming Wayne’s contention about his ability to change appearance.
 In the early part of the novel’s existence the Trickster archetype was most familiarly known to readers in the form of the comic book character Loki as portrayed by actor Tom Hiddleston in the explicably popular Avengers movie franchise.